 The final results of this project are inundation maps that can be used for emergency planning.
 The inundation line shape files (.shp) provide the main resource for constructing these maps.
 These shape files are mapped over USGS and ESRI topographic maps to construct the inundation map.
 In addition to the inundated area and the inundation line, information regarding the map construction is provided on each map.
 The tsunami sources used to obtain these maps are mentioned in these maps.
 Also, the process of map construction is briefly described on the map.
-Figures 18-22 show the draft inundation maps for the "Long Island Beach, NJ", "Atlantic City, NJ", "Ocean City, NJ", "Avalon, NJ" and "Cape May, NJ" communities in 1:40,000 scale.
+Figures 18-23 show the draft inundation maps for the "False Cape, VA", "Norfolk, VA", "Hampton, VA" and "Cape Charles City, VA" communities in 1:40,000 scale, as well as "South Virginia Beach, VA" and "North Virginia Beach, VA" in 1:30,000 scale.
 The location of these maps are shown in Figure 17.
-The basemaps for these figures are the USGS topographic maps obtained from (http://basemap.nationalmap.gov/ArcGIS/rest/services/USGSTopo/MapServer).
+The basemaps for these figures are the USGS topographic maps obtained from

-Figure 17: Tsunami inundation line for Atlantic City NGDC DEM area based on tsunami sources simulated in this project.
-The blue boxes show the location of the inundation maps discussed in Section 5.
+Figure 17: Tsunami inundation line for Virginia Beach NGDC DEM area based on tsunami sources simulated in this project.
+The red line shows the inundation line for the envelope of all sources excluding CVV450.
+The blue line demontrates the CVV450 inundation line.
+The black boxes show the location of the inundation maps discussed in Section 5.